 Introduction

 The rich get richer.
 This old adage is relevant to most key theories and hypotheses in ecology in some form.
-A richer and more varied set of species or interactions or processes or habitats can be associated with enhanced capacity of a natural system at various scales - notwithstanding negative drivers such as exotic species although there are also similar hypotheses in this field as well.
+A richer and more varied set of species or interactions or processes or habitats can be associated with enhanced capacity of a natural system at various scales - notwithstanding negative drivers such as exotic species, although there are similar hypotheses in this field as well.
 Likely one of the most stunning applications of richness was the development of and work supporting the theory of biodiversity ecosystem function.
 This set of literature honed our understanding of scale, function, resilience, and the value of individual species relative to the number of species in a given context.
 This literature provides an opportunity to further not only biodiversity research per se but conservation science.
-Sentence on this… The wealth of interactions in a system are also a critical feature of ecosystems and significant declines are predicted that will precede loss of the resident species.
-The focus of this synthesis is to examine whether a biodiversity-ecosystem framework can inform an advance in the theory of positive interactions relative to the local richness of a plant community.
-In turn, this will expand the scope of functions routinely associated with diversity as measure for capacity in naturally assembled communities.
+For instance, conservationists tasked with increasing biodiversity have found success in promoting keystone or foundation species that in turn facilitate other species.
+Interaction webs are critical features of ecosystems, and disrupted interactions often precede loss of the resident species.
+The focus of this synthesis is to examine whether a biodiversity-ecosystem function framework focused on the intensity of positive interspecific interactions can can influence and be influenced by the local richness of a plant community.
+This framework capitalizes on the frequent use of species richness as both an explanatory factor and a response variable in studies of positive interactions in plant communities.
+Thus, the proposed framework will expand the scope of functions routinely associated with diversity as measure for capacity in naturally assembled communities.

 Facilitation or positive interactions inform many components of community structure and assembly.
 Cite reviews here and explain in brief.
-This subset of interactions between plants in particular further ties into biodiversity theory and also to conservation.
+Importantly, positive interactions are closely tied to fundamental biodiversity theory and also to conservation.
 Complementarity is a well-supported hypothesis for relative increases in function at the scale of ecosystems within increasing diversity (…).
-It is….. (citation).
-The facilitation of diversity of plant communities has been established in foundation-plant species studies such as those that use shrubs in arid and semi-arid ecosystems.
-A foundation plant species can be a shrub that changes habitat and community composition or structure.
-Nonetheless, a collective assessment of the relative frequency that facilitation between plants enhances measures of diversity are relatively sparse.
-Furthermore, it is not uncommon in ecology for a variable used as a response to be applied as a mediator of outcomes in other models.
-To this end, we examined the capacity for reported local plant species richness in a synthesis of the primary research literature to predict measures of community-level diversity associated with shrubs relative to open gap sites.
+In short, the complementarity hypothesis attributes positive biodiversity-ecosystem function relationships to either niche partitioning or facilitation among species.
+For instance, in relatively unproductive systems such as deserts, shrubs and other foundation plants can strongly facilitate local biodiversity and ecosystem function by beneficially altering habitat and community composition or structure.
+Nonetheless, a collective assessment of how the relative intensity of positive interactions between plant species varies with measures of local diversity are relatively sparse.
+Furthermore, it is not uncommon in ecology for a variable used as a response in some models to be applied as explanatory in other models.
+To this end, we performed a synthesis of the primary research literature to examine the capacity for reported local plant species richness to predict the intensity of positive interactions mediated by foundation shrubs in dryland ecosystems globally.

 Methods and Results